aridjayarecipes/cutesrecipes.web.app/content/post/2073-easiest-way-to-make-perfect-katies-pan-fried-brussel-sprouts.md

 1. once completely browned and slightly crunchy SERVE!!

-It's so delicious, and it goes well with kids too.
-If you've liked my PAN-FRIED BRUSSEL SPROUTS WITH BACON, GARLIC AND PARMESAN or any other recipe on the blog then don't forget to rate the.
-I've only eaten brussel sprouts steamed, until I found this recipe.
+It&#39;s so delicious, and it goes well with kids too.
+If you&#39;ve liked my PAN-FRIED BRUSSEL SPROUTS WITH BACON, GARLIC AND PARMESAN or any other recipe on the blog then don&#39;t forget to rate the.
+I&#39;ve only eaten brussel sprouts steamed, until I found this recipe.
 In sauce pan, heat olive oil over medium heat.
 Add the brussel sprouts and fry, stirring occasionally, until very dark brown, almost charred, but NOT burnt.

 So that is going to wrap it up with this special food katies pan fried brussel sprouts recipe.
 Thanks so much for your time.
 I am sure you will make this at home.
 There's gonna be interesting food in home recipes coming up.
 Remember to save this page on your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!